37+ Best Outline Examples in MS Word | Google Docs | Apple Pages | PDF

 - Topic and sentence outlines, which are types of outlines that give you more freedom with how to arrange the topics and subtopics.
 These types of outlines allow you to provide overviews of your project plan, albeit in different ways.
 In the case of topic outlines, each section and subsection is described in the form of phrases or words.
 In the case of sentence outlines, all your details, including the thesis and topics, are written in the form of whole sentences.

 - Reverse outlines, which are the opposite of regular outlines in that you write them after writing your project.
 In their case, this outline is made by removing details from your project report, leaving only the main points of the project.

 Senior Project Outline

 Resume Outline Examples

 Tips for Writing Outlines

 - Make sure the outline corresponds to the paper.
-The outline can be a much better guide to your project if you make sure that its format corresponds to the paper’s.
-This serves to make sure that your outline and paper are properly coordinated.
+The outline can be a much better guide to your project if you make sure that its format corresponds to the papers.
+This serves to make sure that your outline is properly coordinated in a paper template.

 Training Outline Examples

 Outline for Sales Training